 Types of Girl about the Globe (GatG) – Active GatG, Adventurous GatG, Hiking GatG, Nature GatG

 If you're planning on visiting Turkey, one of the destinations for active or hiking solos is the Lycian Way.
 The Lycian Way is a 540 kilometre, waymarked hiking trail devised by a historian to protect this stunning region's history and rural culture.
 The famous trail runs between coastal cities Antalya and Fethiye with accommodation in basic village guesthouses along the route.
-This article covers this famous coastal route including the history and what to do along the way.
+This article covers hiking the Lycian Way, its history and what to do along this famous coastal route in Turkey.

 N.b.
 Before travelling, make sure to check Turkey's entry requirements as they may differ depending on your nationality.

 The Province of Lycia in the Southwest of Turkey was once dominated by the Lycian people who were fierce warriors and defenders of their freedom and independence.
 The Lycians had multiple cities built in strategic locations across the modern Tekke Peninsula.
 They defended themselves from Arab attacks and many occasions throughout the centuries and lived peacefully under the rule of Alexander the Great.